-Writing Intervention KS2 Maths: White Rose Fluency Bee Intervention KS1 White Rose Fluency Intervention / Booster KS2

-The school supports SEND in accordance with its policy framework which is set out at:

-How does the SENCo know how effective its arrangements and provision for children with special educational needs are?

-Mrs Hurn, the SENCo tracks the progress of all the pupils on the SEND Record/Register half termly through analysing data and teacher assessments, including;

-- Intervention programme monitoring on the Provision Map - Pupil progress meetings with class and head teacher - Pupil target reviews (Learning Plans on the Provision Map are reviewed and new targets set termly) - Small steps trackers - External agency reports

-This information helps to track the progress of individual pupils, whether they are making progress against their targets and if the level of support they are receiving is appropriate to their needs.
+Writing Intervention KS2Maths: White Rose Fluency Bee Intervention KS1White Rose Fluency Intervention / Booster KS2 The school supports SEND in accordance with its policy framework which is set out at: How does the SENCo know how effective its arrangements and provision for children with special educational needs are?
+Mrs Hurn, the SENCo tracks the progress of all the pupils on the SEND Record/Register half termly through analysing data and teacher assessments, including; Intervention programme monitoring on the Provision Map Pupil progress meetings with class and head teacher Pupil target reviews (Learning Plans on the Provision Map are reviewed and new targets set termly) Small steps trackers External agency reports This information helps to track the progress of individual pupils, whether they are making progress against their targets and if the level of support they are receiving is appropriate to their needs.
 Mrs Hurn will then compile an audit of pupil needs and a provision map is constructed.
 The provision map outlines the level of support required and for how long.
 It outlines which pupils will be engaged in which intervention programmes.
 All support staff are trained to deliver the intervention programmes appropriate to the groups of pupils they are supporting.
-These interventions are then timetabled by Mrs Hurn alongside class teachers to take place at

-- a time that is least disruptive to their classroom learning.
-Pre and post intervention assessments are carried out on all the pupils on the SEN Record to ensure the interventions have had an impact on pupil progress - Mrs Hurn encourages parents to approach her whenever they have a concern so a suitable time can be arranged to meet. - Termly SEN Support review meetings with parents, the child and the class teacher take place at parents evenings in October and March.
+These interventions are then timetabled by Mrs Hurn alongside class teachers to take place at a time that is least disruptive to their classroom learning.
+Pre and post intervention assessments are carried out on all the pupils on the SEN Record to ensure the interventions have had an impact on pupil progress Mrs Hurn encourages parents to approach her whenever they have a concern so a suitable time can be arranged to meet.
+Termly SEN Support review meetings with parents, the child and the class teacher take place at parents evenings in October and March.
 There is an end of year review in June/July.
 At these meetings the pupil's current levels of attainment are reviewed and next steps/targets are set.
-Parents will be able to discuss the best ways in which they can support their child at home. - Mrs Hurn meets regularly with the governor who has responsibility for Special Educational Needs, Mrs Rebecca Miles.
-This is to provide an update as to which interventions are running, the progress children are making, monitoring that has taken place and any training or meetings that have been held during the term. - Yearly, Mrs Hurn devises a Special Educational Needs Development Plan which focuses on certain areas of provision to monitor and evaluate during the year the outcomes of which are used, where necessary, to make improvements to provision and to plan staff training.
-These areas include policy, pupil progress, the quality of target setting, quality of teaching and support, staff and pupil attitudes, parent attitudes, human and material resources, staff professional development, accommodation and environment. - Our SEN policy has been drawn up in consultation with the staff, parents and governors.
+Parents will be able to discuss the best ways in which they can support their child at home.
+The LAB member for Special Educational Needs is, Mrs Rebecca Miles.
+Yearly, Mrs Hurn devises a Special Educational Needs Development Plan which focuses on certain areas of provision to monitor and evaluate during the year the outcomes of which are used, where necessary, to make improvements to provision and to plan staff training.
+These areas include policy, pupil progress, the quality of target setting, quality of teaching and support, staff and pupil attitudes, parent attitudes, human and material resources, staff professional development, accommodation and environment.
+Our SEN policy has been drawn up in consultation with the staff, parents and governors.
 It is monitored through discussion with the governor responsible for Special Educational Needs and Disabilities.
-The following criteria help the governors, head teacher and SENCo evaluate the success of the education we provide: - The existence of accurate, up to date record keeping - Feedback from parent and pupil questionnaires. - Parental requests for the school to be named on the pupil's statement of SEN.
+The following criteria help the governors, head teacher and SENCo evaluate the success of the education we provide: The existence of accurate, up to date record keeping Feedback from parent and pupil questionnaires.
+Parental requests for the school to be named on the pupil's statement of SEN. The number of pupils for whom a statement/EHCP of SEN is no longer necessary, or the number of pupils remaining at a stage of assessment or reverting to the previous one.
+OFSTED inspection reports and SEND audit processes.